ElmekaouiHaitham/weather-app/README.md

 ## Frontend using Next js

-- The frontend is a simple single-page application (SPA) built using Tailwind CSS.
+- The frontend is a simple single-page application (SPA) built using next js and Tailwind CSS.
 - It fetches data and predictions from the backend and displays them in a clean and user-friendly interface.
 - Hosted on [Vercel](https://vercel.com/).